Fritz Mauthner: Critique of language

 This scepticism concerns language only as an instrument of knowledge.
 The poetic and communicative function of language is recognised by Mauthner.
-Language is useful for the daily life, but not for knowledge.
+Language is useful for daily life, but not for knowledge.

 Belief in extra-linguistic reference is called word superstition (Wortaberglaube) or word fetish (Wortfetisch).
 In this context, Mauthner introduces the term Scheinbegriff (pseudo-concept), which later became one of the central concepts in the tradition of logical empiricism.
 The meaning attributed to the words of language is nothing other than the memory of its use.
-He argues that language is language use, similar as Wittgenstein does later.
-Mauthner intends to show that an abstract language consisting of grammatical rules and vocabulary is an artificial abstraction that the negates psychological reality.
+He argues that the meaning of language has to do with its use, similar to Wittgenstein.
+Mauthner intends to show that an abstract language consisting of grammatical rules and vocabulary is an artificial abstraction that negates psychological reality.
 Language is rooted in sensory experience.
 The deception that words refer to an extra-linguistic reality particularly affects philosophy, which he criticises as being metaphysically charged by historic traditions: "I live by the belief and the conviction that the sceptical nominalism, with which I have shown the inadequacy of human language in general, particularly affects philosophical concepts, and among them most strongly the most general concepts."

 Mauthner states his philosophical programme of a critique of language in the introduction to the Dictionary as follows: "Philosophy is epistemology, epistemology is the critique of language; the critique of language, however, is the work on the liberating thought that people can never get beyond the figurative representation of the world with the words of their languages and with the words of their philosophies."